Hakber134/Portfolio/README.md

 OVERLAY NAVBAR MODULE IN FRONTEND IS CUSTOMIZED AFTER THE NPM INSTALL, NEED TO MOVE IN MANUALLY AT END.
 CONFIG.ENV IS MISSING TO PROTECT KEY SECURITY.
-I plan to continually update this website with time, and also incorporate further features, starting with mobile responsiveness.
+I plan to continually update this website with time, and also incorporate further features.

 # Getting Started with Create React App